Maintaining the Beko Turkish Coffee Maker.

 A little preventive maintenance will save you a lot of time troubleshooting later.
 The cleaning process is easy.

 - Clean monthly with vinegar.
 Once a month, put a normal amount of water in the pot, add a tablespoon of white vinegar and run it through the normal brewing process.
 Rinse the pot thoroughly before the next use.
+I usually run the Beko through a full brewing with only clean water to make sure all tartness from the vinegar is gone.

 - Do this all from the first day.
 If you wait until your Beko malfunctions, it’s harder to get things back on track and you’ll be one of those complaining on Amazon.